 ~ No longer wanting an existing tattoo/body art or having it done was just a mistake of the past

 Can Permanent Makeup be corrected?

-Fortunately in many cases, existing permanent makeup can be corrected or at least improved.
+Fortunately in many cases, existing permanent makeup and eyebrow tattoo can be corrected or at least improved.
 We perform everything from color corrections and shape adjustments to tattoo removal and lightening.
 Should you have an undesirable brow, eyeliner or lip color we can remove and correct this issue with the appropriate remedy and followed by a fresh start.
 Alexia will discuss your Treatment Plan and options so you achieve your desired outcome.

 For several decades, there have been multiple different types of laser devices, each of which has its unique qualities.
 Many lasers are used for treatment of skin abnormalities such as spider veins, port wine stains, changes in pigmentation, liver spots and hair removal.
 Not every laser used in the dermatological field is suitable for tattoo removal.
 Although the wavelength of older devices (such as argon lasers, ruby lasers and CO2 lasers) allowed a small range of colours to be removed, the overwhelming choice for today’s treatment is a Q-switched YAG laser.